USS Texas (BB-35): 1988–1990 dry dock period

 On 13 December 1988, Texas was pulled from her berth with great difficulty over the course of six hours by six large tugboats to begin the 56 mi trip from her berth to Todd Shipyards in Galveston, Texas.
 Once under tow in the Houston Ship Channel she started taking on water, with a serious breach just forward of the engine rooms.
 The crew had three 4 in pumps and two 2 in pumps in continuous service to combat the flooding.
 During the nine-plus hour transit, the ship's draft increased by 18 to 20 in in the stern.

 Texas entered the yard's floating drydock at approximately 22:30 on 13 December, at high tide with only 6 in to spare between her hull and the blocks she would sit on.
 She underwent a 14-month refit that sought to restore the ship to her 1945 condition.
 While under refit, yard workers sand-blasted paint from not only the hull but also the superstructure and replaced many tons of rusted metal from the hull.
 Inside the ship, welders and fabricators replaced weakened structural beams and numerous rusted-out deck plates.
-Topside, workers removed the concrete from the main deck and a new pinewood deck would be installed in Green's Bayou.
+Topside, workers removed the concrete from the main deck in preparation for a new pinewood deck to be installed later in the refit.
 In total, more than 375000 lb of steel (amounting to about 15% of the ship's hull) were replaced and more than 40,000 rivets were seal-welded on the underwater hull.